 Blind Ice Cream Tasting

-Everyone loved the blind ice cream tasting.
+Everyone loved the blind ice cream tasting, and I would highly recommend it as part of any ice cream-themed party.
 We asked the girls to find a partner, and for one of them to blind fold themselves.
 Their partner then gave them a taste of the three different samples of ice cream and guessed which flavour they were.

 Then the girls switched places, and we had another three different ice cream samples for them to try.
 The girls all had a little piece of paper to write their guesses on.
 This was one of everyone’s favourite activities and was easy to put together.